 Usability testing templates and checklists

-Not sure how to structure a usability testing template?
-This is the guide for you.
+Learn how to structure a usability testing template.

 Definitive usability testing checklist

-Our usability testing checklist is a great way to organize your thoughts and ensure you’re prepping for a successful study.
-Here’s what to consider:
+They're a key first step in organizing your thoughts and helping to ensure you’re prepping for a successful study.

 • Define your objectives for the study: What global questions do you want users to answer?
 What hypotheses do you want to validate?